rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

         )).astype(float)
 ```

-This method definition provides values for a default perspective so we do not need to specify them in every app.
+The method definition provides values for a default perspective so we do not need to specify them in every app.
-The `angle_of_view` parameter should have a value in degrees, so we need to convert it into radians `a` before we can calculate the distance between the projection window and the camera `d`.
+The `angle_of_view` parameter is specified in degrees, so we need to convert it into radians `a` before we can calculate the distance between the projection window and the camera `d`.
 The depth components `b` and `c` are calculated from the *near clipping distance* and *far clipping distance* as explained in the [previous lesson](http://127.0.0.1:4000/software-engineering-lab/notes/geometric_transformations/#perspective-projection).
 The `aspect_ratio` is just abbreviated as `r` for the sake of readibility.

 Now we have everything we need in the `Matrix` class.